 The Marketing Dilemma

-The problem is that marketing quickly becomes a chicken and egg problem.
-New sales are generated from marketing efforts, but sales drives the revenue that enables companies to spend on marketing.
+The problem is that marketing quickly becomes a chicken-and-egg problem.
+New sales are generated from marketing efforts, but sales drive the revenue that enables companies to spend on marketing.
 What often happens in many businesses is the money gets spent on sales resources, which are then forced to do their marketing to find leads.

 Marketing’s role is to increase brand awareness and, ultimately, create leads.
-This is the engine for growth within a company, and marketeers are skilled in understanding what steps need to be taken to develop lead generation campaigns.
+This is the engine for growth within a company, and marketers are skilled in understanding what steps need to be taken to develop lead-generation campaigns.
 But marketing is complex and continuously changing.
-There are many businesses vying for a customer’s attention, and it’s challenging to stand out and get your value proposition to resonate.
+Many businesses are vying for a customer’s attention, and it’s challenging to stand out and get your value proposition to resonate.

-Consider implementing such tools as SwiftERM.
-It installs as a plugin onto to your website’s platform in just a couple of minutes. the effect is massive, hence the reason that huge companies including Microsoft and Adobe are partners.
+Consider implementing such tools as AI hyper-personalisation software.
+It installs as a plugin onto your website’s platform in just a couple of minutes. the effect is massive, hence the reason that huge companies including Microsoft and Adobe are partners.
 Without needing any human input whatsoever it watches what each of the customers looks at and buys and a predictive analytics algorithm calculates what each of them is most likely to buy next.
-It then sends that individual details of those choices by email to secure the sale.
+It then sends the individual details of those choices by email to secure the sale.

 Growing Revenue

-The goal of marketing is to create new opportunities for revenue, but generating revenue can’t be a prerequisite of investing in marketing.
+The goal of marketing is to create new revenue opportunities, but generating revenue can’t be a prerequisite for investing in marketing.
 When you invest in the stock market, you don’t wait until the stock goes up before buying it, you invest and then get the returns.
-The same holds true for marketing.
+The same holds for marketing.
 You need to make the investment in a strategic marketing plan and its implementation to see the returns through increased revenue.

 Increasing Profit